 - Photograph or scan your signature.
 If you are taking a picture of your signature, make sure that the page is lit and that no shadows fall across the signature.

 - Transfer the photo or scan to your computer.
-Acrobat/Reader accpets JPG, JPEG, PNG, GIF, TIFF, TIF, and BMP files.
+Acrobat/Reader accepts JPG, JPEG, PNG, GIF, TIFF, TIF, and BMP files.
 You do not need to crop the image.
 Acrobat/Reader imports just the signature if the photo or scan is fairly clean.

-You can get documents signed by others using the Send for Signature tool, which relies on cloud services provided by Adobe Sign.
-It lets signers quickly sign documents from anywhere using a web browser or mobile device.
-Signers are not required to sign-up or purchase any Adobe product to sign the documents.
+You can get documents signed by others using the Fill and Sign tool, which relies on cloud services provided by Adobe Sign.
+It lets signers quickly sign agreements from anywhere using a web browser or mobile device.
+Signers are not required to sign up or purchase any Adobe product to sign the agreements.